vincepr/md/docs/rust/06errors.md

     }
 }
 ```
-### \?
+### ?
 Operator
 The `?` operator can only be used in functions whose return type is compatible with the value it uses.
-For example the Result value, or an Option.
+For example the `Result` value, or an `Option`.
 - a shortcut for propagating errors (does same as above example):
 ```rust
 fn read_data_short(path: &str) -> Result<String, io::Error>{